I wanted to kick off a batch of more informational posts with a list of some great websites where you can sell your art

 I got lucky so far on Redbubble and had one of my designs “featured” so I got several sales out of that!
 It was this design.

 Tee Public is T-shirt focused, as the name suggests.
 It works best to upload .png images (with a transparent background), so graphic and vector styles do well here.
 All over patterns only work with some products.
 The uploading process is really quick and easy!

 If you create fan art, typographic designs, or other styles that work well on t-shirts then Tee Public might be perfect for you!
 It is free to create a store and add as many designs as you like.

 Get some design ideas from my own Tee Public store.

-I have had a store on Fine Art America for some time now but have sold absolutely nothing!
+I had a store on Fine Art America for a while but didn’t sell anything so I wound up closing it down.

 Don’t let that deter you though, I think it is more fine art based, so if your art style is more based around painting or photography then you might do well on there.
 You can also sell original art works which is pretty cool.